mattiaitaliano/road-to-big-tech-the-hard-way/probability/harvardX_stat110/module_1/unit_1.md

 For the same reason, saying the complement of the intersection of A and B (all where A != B) is equal to say A complement (all not A) union B complement (all not B).

+### coin flip notation

+Flipping the coin 10 times, the outcomes are HHHTHHTTHT (head and tails).

+S is the set of all possible strings of length 10 of H and T.

+H = 1

+T = 0